rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ## Log in to the mobile Virtual Shopping List app

-Now we are ready to see the final result, the full hybrid cloud application from Bluemix all the way back to z/OS Connect.
+Now we are ready to see the final result, the full hybrid cloud application from IBM Cloud all the way back to z/OS Connect.

-1. Navigate to the breadboxportal app in Bluemix.
+1. Navigate to the breadboxportal app in IBM Cloud.

 2. Click the **Route** host you created before for the breadboxportal app.